Skip to Content

 Some of Australia’s other port locations are Albany, Broome, Cooktown, Cowes, Diamond Island, Eden, Esperance, Fraser Island, Hamilton Island, Kubi Bay, Macquarie Island, Norfolk Island, Port Douglas, Port Hedland, Portland, Robe, and Yorkeys Knob.

 While many Australian cruise passengers fly to the country to embark on tours around the country’s cities, beaches, and coral reefs, others cruise to Australia across open water.
-In the United States, cruises to Australia depart from cities such as:

 • Fort Lauderdale (Cunard Cruise Lines)